DaveBackus/Data_Bootcamp_Book/pandas-input.md

 Some fine points:

-* What happens if we issue an import statement twice?
+* Redundancy.
+What happens if we issue an import statement twice?
 Answer:  Nothing, no harm done.

 * Jokes.
 These are programmer jokes, which might be a contradiction in terms, but try them and see what happens:
   ```python